 The Audit Committee of the Board of Directors oversees our entity wide risks, including cybersecurity strategy, the assessment of cybersecurity risks, and the actions we take to monitor and mitigate cybersecurity risks.
-Working directly with executive management, our cybersecurity program is overseen and implemented by our Chief Information Officer ("CIO"), who has over 20 years of experience building and maintaining cybersecurity programs, and a team of skilled individuals, including a Director of Enterprise Security, and a Cyber-Resilience Team, who, together, are responsible for monitoring our networks, providing training to our employees, analyzing the evolution of new threats and strategies for mitigating such threats, and seeking to continually harden our cybersecurity program.
+Working directly with executive management, our cybersecurity program is overseen and implemented by our Chief Information Officer ("CIO"), who has over 20 years of experience building and maintaining cybersecurity programs, and a team of skilled individuals, including a Director of Enterprise Security, and a Cyber-Resilience Team, who, together, are responsible for monitoring our networks, providing training to our employees, analyzing the evolution of new threats and strategies for mitigating such threats. and seeking to continually harden our cybersecurity program.
 The Cyber-Resilience Team is dedicated to recovery efforts and business continuity plans and is knowledgeable across our information technology and operational applications.
 The Audit Committee reviews, with the CIO and executive management, the company's technology and cybersecurity program, including company plans, programs, policies, assessments and opportunities at its regularly scheduled meetings.
 Our CIO is responsible for providing regular updates, at least quarterly at regularly scheduled meetings, to the Audit Committee regarding cybersecurity-related situations, intelligence pointing to increased adversary activity, regulatory changes, and improvements or impediments to our cybersecurity posture.
 The Audit Committee reports on cybersecurity-related matters to the Board of Directors on an annual basis, or more frequently if there are any required matters to report.
 Based on these updates, the Audit Committee and the Board of Directors may request follow-up data and presentations to address any specific concerns and recommendations.
 In addition to this regular reporting, significant cybersecurity risks and threats may also be escalated to the Audit Committee by the CIO and executive management on an as needed basis.

 As of the date of this Annual Report on Form 10-K, we are not aware of any cybersecurity risks, including as a result of previously identified cybersecurity incidents that have, or are reasonably likely to have, materially affected us, including our business strategy, results of operations, or financial condition.
-We have, from time to time, experienced threats to and breaches of our data and systems, including malware and computer virus attacks and we acknowledge that cybersecurity risks are continually evolving, and the possibility of future cybersecurity incidents remains.
+We have periodically encountered threats and security breaches affecting our data and systems, including malware and cyberattacks.
+We recognize that cybersecurity risks are constantly evolving, and while we implement robust security measures, the potential for future incidents remains.
 Despite the implementation of our cybersecurity processes, our security measures cannot guarantee that a significant cybersecurity attack will not occur.
 While we devote resources to our security measures designed to protect our systems and information, no security measure is infallible.
 See Item 1A.
 "Risk Factors" for additional information about the risks to our business associated with a breach or other compromise to our information and operational technology systems.